Effective as of: February 1, 2018

 3. Invoicing; Payment

 3.1 Invoicing.
-Except as otherwise specified in an Order: (a) Customer shall pay to DirectRFP all fees, charges and expenses due and owing pursuant to an Order in U.S. dollars within thirty (30) days following DirectRFP’s invoice date, but in any event in advance of each applicable month during the Term, and (b) all payment obligations are non-cancellable, non-refundable and non-contingent.
+Except as otherwise specified in an Order: (a) Customer shall pay to DirectRFP all fees, charges and expenses due and owing pursuant to an Order in U.S. dollars.
+The fee per deployed RFP is $1500.00 and is to be paid via credit card.
+Payment is due immediately upon the release of an RFP, and all payment obligations are non-cancellable, non-refundable and non-contingent.
 Customer may not set-off any amounts owing to Customer against any payments owing to DirectRFP hereunder.
 DirectRFP reserves the right to increase the fees and charges specified herein upon renewal or extension of an Order.
 Payments which are not received when due shall bear interest at the lesser of the maximum amount chargeable by law or 1½% per month commencing with the date payment was due.
 In addition, in the event Customer fails to timely pay any fees or charges when due, DirectRFP may, in its discretion, suspend the Subscription Services following upon written notice to Customer.
 Customer will continue to be charged for the Subscription Services during any period of suspension.

 3.2 Taxes and Duties.
 Excluding taxes based on DirectRFP’s net income, Customer is liable and responsible for paying all federal, state and local sales, foreign withholding, value added, use, property, excise, service and other taxes, and all duties and customs fees relating to Customer’s receipt or use of the Subscription Services and Support Services, whether or not DirectRFP invoices Customer for such taxes, duties or customs fees, unless Customer timely provides DirectRFP with a valid tax exemption or direct pay certificate showing Customer is exempt from such payments.
 If DirectRFP is required to pay any such taxes, duties or customs fees, Customer shall reimburse DirectRFP for such amounts.
 Customer further agrees to indemnify, defend and hold harmless DirectRFP for any such taxes, duties and customs fees and any related costs, interest and penalties paid or payable by DirectRFP with respect thereto.